Pwllheli Lifeboat Station

-Pwllheli Lifeboat Station is located at Glan Y Don Industrial Estate, in Pwllheli, a town which sits on the south-east coast of the Llŷn Peninsula, in the historic county of Gwynedd, Wales.
+Pwllheli Lifeboat Station (Gorsaf Bad Achub Pwllheli) is located at Glan Y Don Industrial Estate, in Pwllheli, a town which sits on the south-east coast of the Llŷn Peninsula, in the historic county of Gwynedd, Wales.

 A lifeboat station was first established at Pwllheli by the Royal National Lifeboat Institution (RNLI) in 1891.

 The station currently operates 13-39 Smith Brothers (ON 1346), a All-weather lifeboat, on station since 2021, and the smaller Inshore lifeboat, Robert J Wright (D-811), on station since 2017.

 History

 It is said that the first lifeboat at Pwllheli was placed in the care of Pwllheli Town Council, following the death of Lifeboat Designer Henry Thomas Richardson in 1878, but there are no service records, and no mention of what became of the boat.